-The GIA Rural Aging Initative can help funders get started in rural aging by connecting them with peer organizations and other potential partners already active in the field and providing actionable ideas and information.
+The GIA Rural Aging Initative can help funders and others becoming familiar with issues in rural aging by providing actionable ideas and information and connecting them with peer organizations and other potential partners already active in the field.

 Foundations: This page details funders supporting and participating in programs relating to rural aging, and offers examples of existing initiatives and funding opportunities.

 Government Agencies: This page discusses the various government agencies that can be strong partners for funders interested in many aspects of rural aging.